itsbhav/calculator/README.md

 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+You should (run npm i .) first, because repo does not contain node_modules

 The page will reload when you make changes.